AlexxNica/closure-compiler-npm/README.md

 # google-closure-compiler
 [![Build Status](https://travis-ci.org/google/closure-compiler-npm.svg?branch=master)](https://travis-ci.org/google/closure-compiler-npm) [![npm version](https://badge.fury.io/js/google-closure-compiler.svg)](https://badge.fury.io/js/google-closure-compiler)

-Check, compile, optimize and compress Javascript with Closure-Compiler
+Check, compile, optimize and compress JavaScript with Closure-Compiler.

-This repository tracks issues related to the publication to npmjs.org and associated plugins.
+This repository tracks issues related to the publication of npmjs.com package and associated plugins.
 Any bugs not related to the plugins themselves should be reported to the [main repository](https://github.com/google/closure-compiler/).

 ## Getting Started
-*This package requires java to be installed and in the path.* Looking for a version that does not require java?
-See [google-closure-compiler-js](https://github.com/google/closure-compiler-js).
+*This package requires Java to be installed and in the path.* Looking for a version that does not require Java?
+Take a look at [google-closure-compiler-js](https://github.com/google/closure-compiler-js), the JavaScript port.

 If you are new to [Closure-Compiler](https://developers.google.com/closure/compiler/), make sure to read and understand the
 [compilation levels](https://developers.google.com/closure/compiler/docs/compilation_levels) as
-the compiler works very differently depending on the compilation level selected.
+the compiler works very differently depending on selected level.

 For help or questions with the compiler, the best resource is [Stack Overflow](http://stackoverflow.com/questions/tagged/google-closure-compiler).
 Posts there